saidheerajv/chessOku/README.md

 # chessOku

-chessOko takes an image of 2D chessboard and input and detects the positions of each pieces and plots them on a playable board.
+chessOku takes an image of 2D chessboard and input and detects the positions of each pieces and plots them on a playable board.

 ## Open sources used